 Your entire visit including scan and consultation will take approximately 20 minutes.
 We will ask you to get changed into hospital scrubs ensure there is no contamination of the signal.
-The trained technician will then ask you to lie down on the comfortable DXA platform while the scanning arm moves over the length of your body for 2–3 minutes; the whole procedure is completely painless.
+The trained technician will then ask you to lie down on the comfortable DXA platform while the scanning arm moves over the length of your body for about 10 minutes; the whole procedure is completely painless.
 Our experienced physiologists will then give you a report and explain all the technical values and lingo.

 The radiation emitted by the DXA scanner is extremely low—much lower than a CT scan and roughly equivalent to the radiation absorbed from eating 11 bananas!
 However, due to the small amounts of radiation it is important that no scans are performed whilst pregnant.

 A DXA scan is ideal for individuals such as: